Define a vector of numbers

 are parameters: placeholder names for information to be passed into the function.
 Not all functions have named parameters, but it is common for named parameters to provide some indication of what information is supposed to go in that spot.

 , where 3 and 2 are the arguments.
-The function call would be evaluated and would return 5 as the answer (assuming that add
+The function call is evaluated and returns 5 as the answer (assuming that add

 does what it says it does).